Herniated Discs: What You Need to Know

 Physical trauma — such as a blow to the back during a high-impact sport or the impact of a car accident — sometimes is unavoidable.
 But when your injury was caused by someone else, you may be entitled to compensation for your pain and suffering, time lost from work, medical bills, and more through filing a tort claim.
 A herniated disc can even cause a long-term disability, leaving the injured patient unable to earn an income and support their family.

 Get Help with a Herniated Disc Injury

 If your herniated disc or other back injury was caused by someone else’s negligence in any type of accident, you shouldn’t have to foot the bill.
-The experienced back injury lawyers of Preszler Law Firm can help you gather evidence and fight for a fair settlement.
 Call 1-800-JUSTICE or fill out our online case evaluator form to get started with a free consultation today.